freshOS/freshOS.github.io/README.md

 ## Try it!
-Download our starter iOS Project to get a quick glance at what our tools can do for you :
+Download our starter iOS Project and see how our tools fit together in a typical iOS App:
 <div style="text-align:center">
 <a class="github-button" href="https://github.com/freshOS/StarterProject/archive/master.zip" data-icon="octicon-cloud-download" data-style="mega" aria-label="Download freshOS/StarterProject on GitHub">Download Starter Project</a>
 </div>

 ## Our mission
 FreshOS mission is to provide iOS developers with simple tools to solve problems that 99% of us have.
-We believe developers should focus on valuable things like app logic, rather than casting the values of a JSON Parsing.
+We believe developers should focus on valuable things like app logic, rather than casting the values of a JSON Parsing oO.
 We thrive to make apis as simple as possible, yet flexible enough to handle 99% of use-cases.
 We believe in Unix-style libraries, that does one thing and does it well.
 Since we have control over those tools, they fit together nicely.